Danztee/password-Generator/README.md

 # password-generator

-The codes to the password generator app
+The code to the password generator app